 Hannah Pautz - Future Leaders of Muscatine

-Following up with our new segment “Future Leaders of Muscatine” series, today we wanted to focus the spotlight on a student that has shown drive, passion, and leadership.
-At her young age has already contributed a lot to her beloved community.
+Following up with our new “Future Leaders of Muscatine” series, today we wanted to focus the spotlight on a student that has shown drive, passion, and leadership.
+At a young age, she has already contributed a lot to her beloved community.

 Hannah Pautz (she/her/hers) is a senior at Muscatine High School.
 She is passionate about her school, especially when referring to speech and debate.
 Whenever she has free time, she enjoys playing her cello and reading books like Lord of the Rings and Narnia.
 Hannah’s dreams and future aspirations will be taking her out of state after she graduates, where she will be attending Hillsdale College in Michigan.

-She is not only fully devoted to her classes but she is also an outstandingly involved student.
-She is involved in her school orchestra, where she plays the cello, speech and debate, choir, and part of the swimming team.
+She is not only fully devoted to her classes but is also an outstandingly involved student.
+She is involved in orchestra, where she plays the cello, as well as speech and debate, choir, and the swimming team.
 This year, Hannah got the opportunity of joining the school theatre production of “Spongebob, the Musical” by being part of the instrumental ensemble.

-Her strengths and passions shine through everything that she does every day.
-She describes herself as a very motivated person and time organized.
-However, she always believes that there is always something you can improve on.
-She has been working on allowing herself to incorporate more spontaneous moments in her life, as she believes that her type A personality can hold her back from trying new things.
-She shares.
-“You don’t have to know what is going to happen before you go into it.”
+Her strengths and passions shine through everything she does every day.
+She describes herself as a very motivated and time organized person.
+However, she believes that there is always something you can improve on.
+She has been working on allowing herself to incorporate more spontaneous moments in her life, as she believes that her type-A personality can hold her back from trying new things.
+She shares, "you don’t have to know what is going to happen before you go into it.”

-With her passion and enthusiasm, Hannah shares with us what she considers an achievement that she is proud of.
+With her passion and enthusiasm, Hannah shares with us an achievement she is proud of.